Maloji Bhosale

 Maloji Bhonsale (c.
 1552 – 1605) was a Maratha chief (Sardar) who served the Ahmadnagar Sultanate.
-He was the father of Shahaji and the grandfather of Shivaji, the founder of the Maratha kingdom.
+He was the father of Shahaji and the grandfather of Chhatrapati Shivaji, the founder of the Maratha Empire.

 Early life

 Maloji was born in 1552 to Babaji Bhosale (d.
 1597), a Patil (chief) of the Hingani Berdi and Devalgaon villages around Pune.
 Maloji also had a younger brother, Vithoji.

 Military career under the Jadhavs of Sindkhed

 Maloji and his brother Vithoji migrated away from Pune, and initially served as cavalrymen under the Jadhavs of Sindkhed.
 The Jadhavs provided military service to the Ahmednagar Sultanate.